Twisting Pushing Edging – Your Skiing Controls

 When you ride your bike you use all three elements in an infinite blend.
 Nothing is ever the same, everything is changing.
 Skiing is no different.
 Everything changes, nothing is ever the same.

 Skiing in narrow, awkward or steep places you need to be able to twist your skis quickly and effectively.
+Just like twisting your handlebars in tight awkward spaces on your bike when off-road through a forest negotiating windy narrow tracks.

-Skiing at higher speeds you need to be able to use your edges effectively
+Skiing at higher speeds you need to be able to use your edges effectively to grip the snow, just like using the tyres on your bike when negotiating bends on a tarmac road.

 Something that twists.